 In agricultural areas, livestock should not be allowed access to streams.
-In addition to bacteriological and nutrient contamination from waste, livestock accelerate stream bank erosion.
+In addition to bacteriological and nutrient contamination from waste, livestock accelerate streambank erosion.
 Eroding stream banks expose soils and contribute excess sediments, which can have many negative impacts on the aquatic ecosystem, including: smothering habitat and clogging gills of fish and macroinvertebrates, increasing stream temperature as suspended solids absorb sunlight energy, and reducing stream-edge greenbelts.
 In situations where a stream crossing is needed to allow livestock movement, impacts can be minimized by using fencing to limit stream access and building concrete, broken rock or gravel approaches to reduce erosion.

 Beaver activity in Mullett Creek should be further investigated as it may be impacting physical water quality parameters and cold-water fisheries in the lower section of the stream.
-Reported beaver damming probably contributes to the relatively high water temperatures and low dissolved oxygen levels documented in this study at the mouth of the creek.
-These conditions pose a danger to the cold-water fisheries, including the native brook trout, as they are approaching the limits that these fish can tolerate.
+Reported beaver damming probably contributes to the relatively high water temperatures documented at the mouth of the creek, which could also result in lower dissolved oxygen concentrations.
+These conditions pose a danger to the coldwater fisheries, including the native brook trout, as they are approaching the limits that these fish can tolerate.
 MAPS should consider consulting with the DNR to gather more information and learn more about impacts from and control of beavers.